module Z80::Program

 mylabel 0x0123 mylabel addr 0x0123, 2

-This example gives a name “mylabel” to a label produced by an ld
+This example gives a name “mylabel” to a label produced by an ld instruction and later references it:

 mylabel ld a, [hl] inc hl djnz mylabel